cca/libraries_wagtail/docs/startup.md

     }
 }
 ```

-I recommend using a postgres database rather than a sqlite3 one simply because it's closer to what the production site does, even if it means employing a larger stack during local development.

 The site comes with settings for Elasticsearch but doesn't enable it by default.
 To enable it, install Elasticsearch, start the ES server, and add a passage like this to libraries/libraries/settings/local.py: